mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_file

-<p>Retrieves the details of an existing file object.
-Supply the unique file ID from a file, and Stripe will return the corresponding file object.</p>
+Retrieves the details of an existing file object.
+Supply the unique file ID from a file, and Stripe will return the corresponding file object.

 <details><summary>Parameters</summary>